What is GPS?

-There are currently 24 US Military owned Satellites orbiting the earth on 20 km orbits, giving 100 % world coverage.
+There are currently 31 US Military owned Satellites orbiting the earth on 20,200 km orbits, giving 100 % world coverage (24 is considered the minimum required for full global service).
 The free signals from these Satellites can be used in different ways to determine a number of measured parameters of movement and position.

-To measure the Longitude, Latitude and height, the GPS receivers measure the different delays in the signals coming from 4 or more satellites.
-The distance to each satellite is calculated and then using trilateration, the 3D position of the GPS antenna is calculated.
+To calculate the Longitude, Latitude and Height position, a GPS receiver precisely measures the different speed of light (299,792 km/s) delays in the signals coming from 4 or more satellites.
+The distance to each satellite is calculated, and then using trilateration, the 3D position of the GPS antenna is calculated.

 The GPS engines used in VBOX’s also calculate the Doppler shift in the carrier frequency of each satellite transmission to build an accurate measurement of the speed of the GPS antenna in the X, Y and Z planes.
 X is north/south, Y is east/west and Z is vertical velocity.

 The X and Y velocities are combined to give ‘course over ground’ speed and heading data.

 The velocity and heading channels are the accurate channels from which most VBOX data is derived: velocity, heading, accelerations, radius of turn, deviation, braking distance etc.

 The less accurate positional channels, longitude, latitude and height are only used for plotting the vehicle path.

 - Pseudorange - The distance between the satellite and the receiver.

 - GNSS - Global Navigation Satellite System (GPS being one of these, others include the Russian GLONASS, European GALILEO and Chinese BeiDou systems).

 - Almanac - Approximate orbits of all known satellites.